LoanpyDataHub/ronataswestoldturkic/docs/mkloanpy.rst

 Predicting reconstructions from modern Hungarian words:

 .. figure:: ../loanpy/H2EAH.jpeg
-   :alt: A coordinate system with an x and a y-axis and a blue graph groing
+   :alt: A coordinate system with an x and a y-axis and a blue graph going
          in an arch from the lower left hand corner towards the upper left hand corner and then the upper right hand corner.
 Title of the plot reads "Predicting Early Ancient Hungarian forms (AUC: